A global Torelli theorem for singular symplectic varieties: Deformations

 be the period domain for $X$.
 If $f:\scrX \to \Def^\lt(X)$ denotes the universal locally trivial deformation of $X$ and $X_t:=f^{-1}(t)$, then the period map

-is a local isomorphism. \end{corollary} It should be mentioned that Namikawa has proven local Torelli theorem for certain singular projective symplectic varieties in loc. cit. and this has been generalized by Kirschner \cite[Theorem 3.4.12]{Kirschner} to a larger class of varieties.
+is a local isomorphism. \end{proposition} It should be mentioned that Namikawa has proven a local Torelli theorem for certain singular projective symplectic varieties in \cite[Theorem 8]{Na01a} and this has been generalized by Kirschner \cite[Theorem 3.4.12]{Kirschner} to a larger class of varieties.
 In particular, Kirschner has proven a local Torelli theorem in the context of symplectic compact K\"ahler spaces.
 Let us emphasize, however, that neither Namikawa's version nor Kirschner's is what we need as they do not make any statement about local triviality.
-Also observe that our version of local Torelli---unlike Namikawa's or Kirschner's---does not make any assumption on the codimension of the singular locus of the variety $X$. \begin{remark} We will from now on identify the spaces $\Def(\tX,N)$ and $\Def^\lt(X)$ via the morphism $p$ if we are given a birational contraction. \end{remark}
+Also observe that our version of local Torelli---unlike Namikawa's or Kirschner's---does not make any assumption on the codimension of the singular locus of the variety $X$. \begin{remark} In view of the local Torelli theorem \ref{proposition local torelli}, we will from now on identify the spaces $\Def(\tX,N)$ and $\Def^\lt(X)$ via the morphism $p$ if we are given a birational contraction. \end{remark}

-The following result is needed in the proof of this section's main theorem.
-For a variety $X$ we denote by $\Cl(X)$ the group of Weil divisors modulo linear equivalence on it and we write $\Cl(X)_\Q:=\Cl(X) \tensor_\Z \Q$.